Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Applications to the Health Professionals Follow-up Study

-In HPFS, physical activity were assessed via a physical activity questionnaires.
-As previously reported, the questionnaire measurements of physical activity are known to be error-prone, while a more reliable measurement assesses VPA through physical activity diaries.
-In the HPFS validation study, physical activity dairies were observed in 238 person-years among 238 study participants (\citealp{chasan1996reproducibility}).
-As a preliminary step, we carried out an empirical assessment of the normality assumption of the error term in the measurement error model \eqref{m:error} and the mediator model \eqref{m:mediator}, where the first is required in ORC2 approach and the second serves as a key assumption for derivation of the mediation measure expressions.
-We fit the measurement error model and mediator model in the HPFS validation study and the diagnostic plots for the normality of their residuals are presented in Web Figure 1 in the supplementary material.
-Overall, we did not observe any strong evidence indicating violation of normality.
-We further investigated the potential bias of the unadjusted estimator.
-Based on the HPFS validation study, we observed that $\widehat{\gamma}_1$ and $\widehat{\rho}$, the two key quantities to determine the bias in Theorem \ref{thm1}, were 0.58 and $0.015$, respectively.
-Then, from the discussion in Section 3, we expect that the unadjusted MP estimator will tend to contain relatively small bias since $\widehat{\rho}$ is small, and the other three mediation measures will be biased toward null, when exposure-mediator interaction effect is weak in the Cox outcome model.
+In the HPFS, physical activity were assessed via physical activity questionnaires.
+As previously reported, the questionnaire measurements of physical activity are known to be error-prone, and a more reliable assessment of VPA is through physical activity diaries.
+In the HPFS validation study, physical activity diaries were observed in 238 person-years among 238 study participants (\citealp{chasan1996reproducibility}).
+As a preliminary step, we carried out an empirical assessment of the normality assumption of the error term in the measurement error model \eqref{m:error} and the mediator model \eqref{m:mediator}, where the first is required in ORC2 approach and the second serves as a key assumption for derivation of the expressions of the mediation effect measures.
+We fit the measurement error model and mediator model in the HPFS validation study and the diagnostic plots for the normality of their residuals are presented in Figure \ref{fig:hist}.
+The diagnostic plots did not suggest strong evidence against normality in the measurement error model, but the lower quantiles of the residuals in the mediator model appeared to slightly deviate from normality.
+We thus further conducted a Kolmogorov–Smirnov test for a given reference normality assumption based on the residuals in the fitted measurement error model and mediator model, and obtained p-values as 0.23 and 0.13, respectively.
+These results provided no evidence against normality for both mediator and outcome models at the 0.05 level.
+We first investigated the potential bias of the uncorrected estimator.
+Based on the HPFS validation study, we observed that $\widehat{\gamma}_1$ and $\widehat{\rho}$, the two key quantities to determine the bias in Theorem \ref{thm1}, were $0.58$ and $0.01$, respectively.
+We therefore expect that the uncorrected MP estimator may be relatively less biased since $\widehat{\rho}$ is small, but the uncorrected estimator for other three mediation effect measures will be biased towards the null, if exposure-mediator interaction effect is weak in the Cox outcome model.